 When you use your phone in Safe Mode, it disables all third-party apps and works the most basic way.
 It helps you identify problems that may be related to third-party applications.
 Sometimes third-party apps can be the culprit when it comes to the malfunctioning of your device.
 The Bluetooth may be affected by one of the third-party applications, and the best way to identify the problem is to use the phone in Safe Mode and check if the Bluetooth works in Safe Mode.

 To use your device in Safe Mode, follow these steps for Jellybean 4.1 or later:

 - Long press the power button to bring up the power options on your screen

-- Now press the Power Off option on your screen till you see a pop-up that will ask you if you want to reboot your phone is Safe Mode
+- Now press the Power Off option on your screen till you see a pop-up that will ask you if you want to reboot your phone in Safe Mode

 - Tap on Ok and allow your phone to restart

-- When your phone restarts it will show Safe Mode in the bottom of the screen.
+- When your phone restarts, it will show Safe Mode at the bottom of the screen.

 Try using the Bluetooth in Safe Mode and check if it works.
-If you are successful in doing so then there is an application on your device that may be interfering with the Bluetooth connection.
-To find the application you can restart your phone, and it will go back to normal mode.
-Then you can begin uninstalling the apps that you think may be causing the problem.
+If you are successful in doing so, an application on your device may interfere with the Bluetooth connection.
+You can restart your phone to find the application, and it will go back to normal mode.
+Then you can begin uninstalling the apps that you think maybe causing the problem.

 Solution 9: Factory Reset

 Resetting the phone to factory settings is a way of starting with a clean slate.
-This removes all data and all third party applications from your phone.
-It is important that all data is backed up when you reset your device to factory settings.
-Android devices already have the option to back up the phone data but it is always preferable to transfer all important photos, videos, and files to a computer before you choose to reset your phone.
+This removes all data and all third-party applications from your phone.
+All data must be backed up when you reset your device to factory settings.
+Android devices already have the option to back up the phone data.
+Still, it is always preferable to transfer all-important photos, videos, and files to a computer before you choose to reset your phone.